15 Different Types of Forging Tools and Their Uses

 5. Flatter

-The flatter is arguably one of the most essential and versatile tools in a blacksmith’s toolbox among the different types of forging tools.
+The flatter is arguably one of the most essential and versatile tools in a blacksmith’s toolbox among the different forging tools.

 It has many different uses, such as: